AliceWonderMiscreations/SimpleCache/API.md

   parameter is how long the `key => value` pairs should be considered valid to the cache engine.
-It can be an integer number of seconds, a `\DateInterval` object, a UNIX timestamp indicating when they should expire, or any string that can be turned into a UNIX timestamp using the PHP `strtotime()` command.
+It can be an integer number of seconds, a `\DateInterval` object, a UNIX timestamp indicating when they should expire, or any string that can be turned into a UNIX timestamp using the PHP `strtotime()` function.
 Returns True on success, False on failure.

 * `public function deleteMultiple($keys): bool`
   Part of PSR-16.
 The `$keys` parameter needs to be an iterable type containing